votommy/FIRE/README.md

 # FIRE
-A simple web program that tells you if/when you're able to retire early.
+A web program that tells you if/when you're able to retire early.
 As part of the FIRE movement (Financially Independent, Retire Early).

 Webpage Link: [votommy/FIRE](https://votommy.github.io/FIRE/index.html)